Chak Garia

-Chak Garia is a neighbourhood located in the eastern part of Garia, in West Bengal, India.
-It is bounded by Jadavpur to the north, New Garia to the south, Baishnabghata-Patuli Township to the west and Mukundapur, Nayabad to the east.
-It is primarily famous for the highrises namely, Hiland Park and Bengal Ambuja Upohar.
+Chak Garia is a locality in Garia region of East Kolkata in West Bengal, India.

 Transport

 Chak Garia is served by many bus routes of Garia which enter through the EM Bypass.

-Satyajit Ray metro station, under construction on Kolkata Metro Line 6 network would serve Chak Garia.
+Satyajit Ray metro station, under construction on Kolkata Metro Orange Line network would serve Chak Garia.

 Chak Garia is served by the Baghajatin railway station on the Sealdah South section.